 Take for example a client who enters their personal information into a workflow run.
 As part of the workflow, one of your tasks will be to send that client a confirmation email with a summary of their account information.
 You can use the email widget to generate a customized email using the data a client entered to populate their name, email address, and any other information you want to include.

-Not only can this be a timesaver, it also reduces human errors in retyping information.
+Not only can this be a timesaver, but it also reduces human errors in retyping information.
 It also eliminates the possibility of accidentally sending someone a personalized email.

 This video shows variables in action in an annual leave request workflow.